-The Philip and Dorothy Green Young Artists (PDGYA) awards have helped kick start the careers of artists including Steven Isserlis, Elizabeth Watts and Craig Ogden, by providing up-and-coming classical musicians with performing opportunities with Making Music’s 3,200+ member groups.
+The Philip and Dorothy Green Young Artists (PDGYA) awards have helped kick start the careers of artists including Thomas Gould, Elizabeth Watts and Craig Ogden, by providing up-and-coming classical musicians with performing opportunities with Making Music’s 3,300+ member groups.

 How to apply

 Applicants are required to submit details of a varied programme of approximately one hour for instrumentalists and 45 minutes for vocalists.
 The adjudicators will request up to 15 minutes of music to be performed from this programme.
 All candidates should select the first piece they wish to present and this chosen work should be introduced briefly to the adjudicators.
-Instrumentalists are required to select this work from the baroque or classical periods.
 After the first piece, all candidates must be prepared to perform any of the music in their submitted programme.

 Adjudicators will assess personality, presentation, organisation and balance of programme as well as musical performance.
 Candidates should give careful thought to their submitted programme in consultation with their accompanist.
 General advice on programmes can be obtained from the Administrator.
 However, the Administrator will not approve or reject any specific work or programme.